Note how, in many of these cases, the producers decide to have fun with the disclaimer by putting it humorously or adding a bonus gag.

 In a particularly ludicrous case, a tire commercial displays this warning while showing astronauts driving a rover across the moon.

-Even better is when they added to the commercial for "The Cube," when the car never actually moves
+Even better is when they added this to the commercial for "The Cube," when the car never actually moves.

 One particular ad showed a car performing its usual fancy stunts, then driving towards a cantilevered bridge just as the bridge was separating and rising.
 Cut to black with white lettering saying "Whatever you do"; cut back to car driving up the bridge; cut to black with big letters: "Don't do this!"; and finally a shot of the car leaping across the gap in the bridge.